Navigation

 Beneficial ownership applies attribution rules similar to Section 13 of the Exchange Act.
 I count shares held by related persons, controlled entities, and family members.
 For managed accounts or sub-advised funds, I look through to the underlying investor.

-Event Reporting Requirements (2023 Amendments)
+Event Reporting Requirements (2023 Amendments, In Effect)

 Who Must File Event Reports?